CAVE TOURS BY RESERVATION ONLY - Please see our Cave Tours page for other current restrictions.

 LIVABILITY VISITS KARTCHNER CAVERNS: TWO MINUTE VIDEO to Help You Prepare for the Tour.

 NOTE: Feedback from a specific focus group of persons with limited mobility and abilities has been included in many of the recommendations below.

 - If you or a loved one has a disability and you want to share a story about your experience at Kartchner Caverns, please email the Parks ADA Coordinator at firstname.lastname@example.org

-Most above ground and below ground areas on the park are handicapped accessible excepting most parts of the hiking trails.
-Access to parking areas, campgrounds, picnic areas and buildings are designed to be wheelchair accessible.
-The Discovery Center doors are automatic or manually activated automatic.
+- Most above ground and below ground areas on the park are accessible except for most parts of the hiking trails.
+(Hiking trails include uneven, unpaved surfaces; extended inclines/declines, steps, turns, and miscellaneous obstacles such as rocks or logs.)
+Access to parking areas, campgrounds, picnic areas, and buildings are designed to be wheelchair accessible.
+The Discovery Center doors are automatic or manually activated automatically.
 All restrooms and shower areas are wheelchair accessible but the doors are NON-automated and must be opened manually.
-Hiking trails include uneven, unpaved surfaces; extended inclines/declines, steps, turns and miscellaneous obstacles such as rocks or logs.